Category: Forward Thinking

 by Bruce Tait

-In my last post I referenced an article in the January 30 New Yorker called “Groupthink.”
+In one of my other blogs I referenced a New Yorker article called “Groupthink.”
 The article challenges many of the ways brainstorming is done, but most clearly indicts the idea that we should suspend judgment when brainstorming in a group.
-The classic brainstorming instruction “build, don’t criticize” turns out to be… Read More →
+The classic brainstorming instruction “build, don’t criticize” turns out to be wrong, according to some… Read More →

 Brain Science Gives Marketers New Clout